 5. Real-time Tracking with Blockchain and IoT

-As we’ve already seen, blockchain use cases for supply chain management are growing, and, when paired with IoT, the two technologies can help optimize the supply chain further.
+As we’ve already seen, blockchain use cases for supply chain management are growing, and, when paired with IoT, the two technologies can help optimise the supply chain further.
 IoT sensors in smart containers and delivery trucks can provide real-time data that allows enterprises to track goods around the clock.
 Where goods are perishable, IoT devices can monitor their temperature and record any unsafe fluctuations on the blockchain, allowing companies to take swift action.
 Blockchain and IoT can prevent damaging product recalls and expensive machine maintenance that costs companies an average of $260,000 per hour.

-IoT devices traditionally rely on centralized servers which makes them vulnerable to hacks, manipulation and poor network connectivity, meaning that corporations can’t always trust the integrity of their data.
-However, when combined with blockchain, the data is verified and secured on an immutable, tamper-proof ledger, and, rather than stored in one central location, is decentralized and distributed across multiple nodes.
+IoT devices traditionally rely on centralised servers which makes them vulnerable to hacks, manipulation and poor network connectivity, meaning that corporations can’t always trust the integrity of their data.
+However, when combined with blockchain, the data is verified and secured on an immutable, tamper-proof ledger, and, rather than stored in one central location, is decentralised and distributed across multiple nodes.
 This distribution further enables a more reliable and efficient network for IoT devices as the computational load is shared and bottlenecks and bloated networks are eliminated.

-Blockchain’s transparency, immutability, decentralization, and smart contract functionality can eliminate fraud and unethical practices, introduce real-time tracking and tracing, and create provably sustainable supply chains—and we’re still just scratching the surface of blockchain’s full potential.
+Blockchain’s transparency, immutability, decentralisation, and smart contract functionality can eliminate fraud and unethical practices, introduce real-time tracking and tracing, and create provably sustainable supply chains—and we’re still just scratching the surface of blockchain’s full potential.
 These top five blockchain supply chain use cases are just some of the ways this versatile technology can help businesses improve efficiencies, reduce costs and carbon footprints, and deliver consumers the authentic and sustainable goods they demand.

 If you’re looking to find out more about the benefits of using blockchain in supply chain management, Protokol can help.
 We deliver robust, scalable, and effective blockchain solutions that allow you to achieve sustainability, transparency, and efficiency in your supply chain.
-Our customized solutions are designed to integrate with your existing technology stack and we ensure an end-to-end development service for seamless implementation.
+Our customised solutions are designed to integrate with your existing technology stack and we ensure an end-to-end development service for seamless implementation.